Toledo Bend 2023 Survey Report

 Inland Fisheries Division – Jasper District

-Fish populations in Toledo Bend Reservoir were surveyed in 2019 using electrofishing, and in 2020 using gill netting and electrofishing.
-Anglers were surveyed from June 2019 through May 2020 with a creel survey.
-Historical data are presented with the 2019-2020 data for comparison.
+Fish populations in the Texas jurisdiction of Toledo Bend Reservoir were surveyed in 2023 using electrofishing, and in 2024 using gill netting and electrofishing.
+Anglers were surveyed from June 2023 through May 2024 with a creel survey.
+Historical data are presented with the 2020-2024 data for comparison.
 This report summarizes the results of the surveys and contains a management plan for the Texas side of the reservoir based on those findings.

 Reservoir Description